Lille to Rome train with SNCF | TGV INOUI

 The last train from Lille to Rome leaves at 6:30 PM.

-Yes, there is a high-speed train from Lille to Rome.
+There is no high speed train available from Lille to Rome.

 There is no direct train service currently available from Lille to Rome.